chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

 The example app uses Storybook to facilitate [Component-Driven Development](https://www.componentdriven.org/), an app development methodology of building UIs from the bottom up starting with components and ending with pages.
 During the demo, we’ll run two Storybook’s side-by-side: one for our example app and one for our design system.

-Run the following commands in your terminal to setup the example app:
+Run the following commands in your command line to set up the example app:

 ```shell
 # Clones the files locally